[This post may contain affiliate links where we earn a small commission]

 * March 1st all prices go up $10

 1. Crane Trust and Visitor Center

 I HIGHLY recommend a stop at the Visitor Center (exit 305 toward Alda from I-80 W).
-It was a wonderfully done center that has done a phenomenal job in environment preservation as well as reconstruction so that the area is as close to what the birds had hundreds of years ago before Westerners.
+It was a wonderfully done center that has done a phenomenal job in environmental preservation as well as reconstruction so that the area is as close to what the birds had hundreds of years ago before Westerners.

 There are educational videos, great history, a gift shop, a nice little snack bar, free bathrooms and a phenomenal staff willing to share their expertise.

-Tip: head out to the trails and walk just a few minutes, you might even see some Bison!
+Tip: Head out to the trails and walk just a few minutes, you might even see some Bison!